Help Ted Rall Fight the LA Times

 The May 2015 cartoon by Ted Rall in the LA Times that prompted LAPD Chief Beck to demand Rall's firing.

-This violated the paper's own Ethical Guidelines, which state: "People who will be shown in an adverse light must be given a meaningful opportunity to defend themselves.
+The Times brazenly violated its own Ethical Guidelines, which state: "People who will be shown in an adverse light must be given a meaningful opportunity to defend themselves.
 This means making a good-faith effort to give the subject of allegations or criticism sufficient time and information to respond substantively.
 Whenever possible, the reporter should meet directly with the subject in a sincere effort to understand his or her best arguments."

 Austin Beutner, billionaire, ex-publisher, LA Times

 Smoking gun: Deposition that reveals the secret meeting between Beutner and Beck, where they conspired to fire Rall as a favor to Beck.
 Violating its own Ethical Guidelines, the Times continues to protect Beck as an anonymous source.

 There is a history of Southern California newspapers colluding with police to fire critical journalists.
 At the San Diego Union-Tribune in 2009, "anti-cop" members of the editorial board were targeted for dismissal after the LAPPL police union bought stock in the company.
 At the time of Rall's firing, the LAPD union was the #1 shareholder of Tribune Publishing , the parent company of the Los Angeles Times and the San Diego Union-Tribune .
 (The police union even gloated over Rall's firing on their blog.)

 The Los Angeles Police Protective League's blog gloating over Rall's firing.
 The LAPPL has since taken it down.

 To defend his account of events, Rall hired an audio company to analyze the police audio tape used to fire him.
 Extensive analysis revealed that Rall had been telling the truth about the encounter all along, but the Times provided no comment and no retraction until three weeks later — only after outrage over Rall's firing went viral online — when they provided their own forensic analysis which supposedly found less evidence on the tape.
 It later turned out that the Times had again lied to their readers about what their experts had discovered — and the fact that they refused to pay their experts to do a real analysis.